Typicallunchbox/fakeyys-ecommerce/README.md

 1) ThreeJS background Implementation
    <br />

-   Trying to implement a ThreeJS dynamic background stood out to be quite a challenge.
-I had never implemented threeJs into any of my previous projects.
-My best online resource being codepens with ThreeJs work people had done, helped me find the current effect I implemented.
-Unfortunately it was not as simple and copying and pasting as I was working with a slightly modified ThreeJS like package called React Three Fiber.
-Along with Typescript, it gave me many type headaches.
-Bit by bit I slowly converted every piece of the codepen example.
-Below is a link to the awesome author's codepen that helped me achieve my effect: [Codepen]([https://nodejs.org/en/download/](https://codepen.io/vaalentin/pen/vLqmwG)).
-Going through this taught me about a new concept called
+  Trying to implement a dynamic background with ThreeJS turned out to be quite a challenge.
+I had never used ThreeJS in any of my previous projects.
+My best online resource was CodePen, where I found examples of ThreeJS work done by other people.
+These examples helped me find the current effect I implemented.
+Unfortunately, it was not as simple as copying and pasting, because I was working with a slightly modified ThreeJS-like package called React Three Fiber.
+Along with TypeScript, it gave me many headaches related to types.
+Bit by bit, I slowly converted every piece of the CodePen example.
+Below is a link to the awesome author's CodePen that helped me achieve my effect: [Codepen]([https://nodejs.org/en/download/](https://codepen.io/vaalentin/pen/vLqmwG)).
-   GLSL Shaders.
+  Going through this experience taught me about a new concept called GLSL Shaders.

    <br />
    <br />